lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 Unfortunately, sometime towards the end of the 1980s I learned that the equality types had been reformulated to destroy this erasing property and extensionality in general.
-Ever since (in every type theory I am familiar with), a fundamental distinction must be made between $n+0=n$ and $0+n=n$ on natural numbers: one will hold by definition but the other only by induction, and therefore a second class form of equality.
+Ever since (in every type theory I am familiar with), a fundamental distinction must be made between $n+0=n$ and $0+n=n$ on natural numbers: one of them will hold by definition but the other only by induction.
-This continues to be an obstacle to the use of dependent types in Lean because the types $T(n+0)$ and $T(0+n)$ are not the same.
+In the latter case, the equality will forever be second class.
+A persistent limitation of dependent types is that
+$T(n+0)$ and $T(0+n)$ are different types.

 I am pretty sure that the rules for the
 [intensional identity type](https://www.pls-lab.org/en/Intensional_Type_Theory)
 could be entered in the Isabelle as straightforwardly as the other rules shown above.
-But I never tried.
+But I never saw the point of trying.